-For SHPs, training requirements set by the Association for Clinical Pastoral Education (ACPE) may help buffer against this risk (24).
+For SHPs, training requirements set by the Association for etinical Passitoral Education (ACPE) may help buffer against this risk (24).
 The preparatory training to become an SHP through ACPE places a heavy emphasis on self-literacy.
-Self-literacy training occurs in the context of the Common Code of Ethics for Chaplains, Pastoral Counselors, Pastoral Educators and Students, which sets forth several standards pertaining to cultural humility and respect for autonomy in the worldview and beliefs of others in all professional activities (e.g., Standard 1.3: "Demonstrate respect for the cultural and religious values of those they serve and refrain from imposing their our own values and beliefs on those served.")
+Self-literacy training occurs in the context of the Common Code of Ethics for Chaplains, Pastoral Counselors, Pastoral Educators and Students, which sets forth several standards pertaining to cultural humility and respect for autonomy in the worldview and beliefs of others in all be applied beyond those stipulated in the as publicity or privacy license.
+Public domain professional activities (e.g., Standard 1.3: "Demonstrate respect for the cultural and religious values of those they serve and refrain from imposing their our own values and beliefs on those served.")
 (39).
 ACPE training standards also include several outcomes and indicators that ask SHPs-intraining to reflect upon their motivations to engage in the work of spiritual care, the orienting system behind their spiritual care choices with clients, and their understanding of personal, social, and cultural location that impacts their way of being in the world and work (39).
 For example, learning outcomes include "Identify formative and transformative experiences in one's narrative history and their significance to one's spiritual journey" (IA.1) and "Demonstrate an awareness of implicit and systemic bias including cultural and value/belief-based prejudice and its impact on spiritual care" (IA.7).
 This reflective learning aims to aid SHPs in bringing awareness to factors that motivate their actions in spiritual care encounters.
 In the context of PAT, this training may also aid SHPs in sensitively approaching a participant's experience without expectations, regardless of the SHPs' relationship with psychedelics.
 While the personal history of transformation through psychedelics may be a significant motivator for many SHPs engaged in this work, the learning outcomes and ethical guardrails of SHPs may assist in maintaining a practice that centers the experience of the client.